In today’s post, we are looking at the effects of technology on relationships and four ways to handle it better as a couple.

 A last rule of thumb when it comes to using social media would be this: never ever use social media as a platform to resolve any conflict with your partner.

-Even though it’s a great tool, you have to be aware of the pros and cons of technology and relationships.
+So, even though it’s a great tool, you have to be aware of effects of technology on relationships, meaning the pros and cons of technology and relationships.

 Yes, there are positive effects of technology on relationships, but it can also be a massive source of interference and disruption in your relationships.